Orchid Water Candle Centerpieces — Elegant, Budget-Friendly DIY Table Decor – Orchid Love

 With just a few materials and the right flowers, you get:

-If you’re planning an event and want something that looks magical, photographs beautifully, and actually lasts — orchids in water with candlelight are hard to beat.
+If you’re planning a wedding, party, or corporate event and want something that looks magical, photographs beautifully, and actually lasts — fresh orchids in water with candlelight are hard to beat.

 Q: How long do orchid centerpieces last?

-A: When prepped correctly, orchids in water with floating candles can last 2–4 days — ideal for multi-day events.
+A: When prepped correctly, orchids in water with floating candles can last 2–4 days, making them ideal for multi-day weddings and events.

 Q: Will water make orchids wilt?